compute-e/Melody-motion-search-code/2018_history.md

-# Ideas, history (of them)
+# 2018 Ideas - history (of them)

-Ideas - about some things that could be changed in this repository.
+... about some things that could be changed in this repository.

 Sub-headings of ideas have `vN,#M` at the start:
  \- "N" is version number of the code that the section is about